 Rosacea is an inflammatory skin condition where the blood vessels on the face are enlarged, causing the cheeks and nose to look flushed.
-Symptoms include facial flushing, permanent facial redness, broken capillaries on the face, small visible blood vessels (also known as telangiectasia), spots (papules and pustules) as well as burning and stinging sensations.
+Symptoms include facial flushing, permanent facial redness, broken capillaries on the face, small visible blood vessels (telangiectasia), spots (papules and pustules) and burning and stinging sensations.

 There are several stages of rosacea and symptoms vary from person to person.
 Common triggers include:

-Dr Murad is a board certified dermatologist and founder of Murad skincare.
-He believes in using nutrition and certain foods to help alleviate sensitive skin.
-He thinks following a good diet and supplements are equal to the products we apply to our skin.
+Founder of Murad skincare and board certified dermatologist, Dr Murad believes in using nutrition and certain foods to help alleviate sensitive skin.
+He suggests following a good diet and taking supplements that are equal to skin care products.
+He recommends the following foods:

-Why eat them?
-“Goji berries are an extremely dense and nutritious food – a great source of essential fatty acids, free-radical fighting antioxidants, trace minerals, B vitamins, and eighteen amino acids.”
+‘Goji berries are an extremely dense and nutritious food.
+They’re a great source of essential fatty acids, free-radical fighting antioxidants, trace minerals, B vitamins, and eighteen amino acids.’

-Why eat them?
-“Eggs contain lecithin.
-Lecithin is a vital nutritional component that your body needs to repair tissues because it allows the body to build healthy new cells with strong cell membranes.”
+‘Eggs contain lecithin.
+Lecithin is a vital nutritional component that your body needs to repair tissues because it allows the body to build healthy new cells with strong cell membranes.’

-Why eat them?
-“A handful of walnuts will help satisfy your daily cell-hydrating omega-3 fatty acids which helps attract water to dehydrated cells and connective tissue.”
+‘A handful of walnuts will satisfy your daily cell-hydrating omega-3 fatty acids to attract water to dehydrated cells and connective tissue.’

-Dr Murad advises monitoring our diet if rosacea and sensitive skin are a concern.
-He says: “Certain foods and drinks, such as cheese, citrusy foods and alcohol, may irritate the condition; so identify the foods that affect you by tracking what you eat and evaluating how your skin reacts during the few hours after consumption.”
+Symptoms of rosacea like facial flushing may increase with food allergies or intolerances.
+It’s important to monitor how your skin behaves after eating certain foods.
+Dr Murad says, ‘Foods and drinks, such as cheese, citrusy foods and alcohol, may irritate the condition.
+Identify foods that affect you by tracking what you eat and evaluating how your skin reacts during the few hours after consumption.’

-The patient images are courtesy of The National Rosacea Society and copyright to The National Rosacea Society.
+The patient photographsare courtesy of The National Rosacea Society and copyright to The National Rosacea Society.
 All rights reserved.

 Disclaimer: Although I am highly interested in healthcare, herbal remedies and nutrition, I am not a trained doctor or nutritionist.
-Please consult your doctor for further help and advice.
+Please consult your dermatologist or doctor for further help and advice.